Saransh-cpp/riemapp/README.md

-riemapp is a fast, easy-to-use, minimal library for Python 3.7+ that aliases [manim](https://github.com/ManimCommunity/manim) 0.16.0+ functions for visualising animated and intuitive complex mappings (transformations from the real plane to the comple plane) for various shapes and real-valued functions in two dimensions.
+riemapp is a fast, easy-to-use, minimal library for Python 3.7+ that aliases [manim](https://github.com/ManimCommunity/manim) 0.16.0+ functions for visualising animated and intuitive complex mappings (transformations from the real plane to the complex plane) for various shapes and real-valued functions in two dimensions.
 It uses a minimum number of dependencies through [FFmpeg](https://github.com/FFmpeg/FFmpeg) and [pangocairo](https://gitlab.gnome.org/GNOME/pango) on Linux.